 Best Things To Do in Lima, Peru

-If this is your first time in Lima, here’s our guide to the best things to see and do in Lima, Peru, so you don’t miss any of the highlights!
+Going to Peru?
+Here’s our guide to the best things to do in Lima Peru, so you don’t miss any of the highlights!
 Read below for all our Peru travel tips.

 Park of Love

-The Park of Love (Parque del Amor) is a small park dedicated to lovers that offers a panoramic view over the Pacific Ocean and the cliffs of Lima.
+The Park of Love (Parque del Amor) is a small park dedicated to lovers that offers a panoramic view over the Pacific Ocean and the cliffs of Lima Peru.

 The curved, mosaic benches overlooking the ocean were seriously giving me some Barcelona vibes!

-Larcomar is an outdoor, high-end shopping mall built into the sea cliffs.
+Larcomar is an outdoor, high-end shopping mall built into the sea cliffs in Lima Peru.
 There are many outdoor restaurants with views overlooking the ocean, and even a movie theatre and a bowling alley.
 It’s worth visiting even if just for the view!
 It’s where I took the first picture in the post.
 From here it’s about a 15 minute walk to the Park of Love, overlooking the ocean the entire way.

 Black Sand Beach